njcx/gopacket_dpdk/CONTRIBUTING.md

 How To Submit Code
 ------------------

-gopacket uses the code.google.com Git version control system.
+gopacket_dpdk uses the code.google.com Git version control system.
 If you want to make a new change, you'll first have to get our code:

-    go get code.google.com/p/gopacket
+    go get code.google.com/p/gopacket_dpdk
-    cd $GOROOT/src/pkg/code.google.com/p/gopacket
+    cd $GOROOT/src/pkg/code.google.com/p/gopacket_dpdk
     git checkout -b <mynewfeature>  # create a new branch to work from ... code code code ...
     ./gc  # Run this to do local commits, it performs a number of checks ... code code code ...
     ./gc --benchmark  # Run this whenever your commit could affect performance

-Nw that you're in the gopacket code directory, you can start making your initial change.
+Nw that you're in the gopacket_dpdk code directory, you can start making your initial change.
 PLEASE make sure you're using a new branch to develop whatever feature you're working on.

-Once you've got your code to a place where you're ready to have us look at it, send an email to gopacket@googlegroups.com, detailing your change.
+Once you've got your code to a place where you're ready to have us look at it, send an email to gopacket_dpdk@googlegroups.com, detailing your change.
 We'll add you as a committer, and you can upload your feature branch to code.google.com.
-From there, the other folks working on gopacket can give you code reviews with the code.google.com code review functionality.
+From there, the other folks working on gopacket_dpdk can give you code reviews with the code.google.com code review functionality.

 The code review will generally be either emails or line-by-line reviews via code.google.com.
 One or more folks might review your code.
-The review should be considered "complete" when at least one of the project Owners (see https://code.google.com/p/gopacket/people/list) gives you permission to merge to master.
+The review should be considered "complete" when at least one of the project Owners (see https://code.google.com/p/gopacket_dpdk/people/list) gives you permission to merge to master.
 At that point, you can merge to master yourself, or you can have one of the other committers/owners do it for you.